stse/spring-boot-hanging-test-issue/README.md

 3. Making the initialization of the application event publisher lazy in `workspace.domain.Workspace.WorkspaceEventManager` solves the issue.
 4. Adding a mock listerner in `workspace.domain.WorkspaceRepositoryTest` solves the issue.

+After the discussion of this topic on StackOverflow the most convenient workaround or even the solution is perhaps to move the configuration for `@Asnyc` into its own configuration class.
+So remove the `@EnableAsnyc` from `Application` and create a new class annotated with `@Configuration` and `@EnableAsnc` in the same package.
+This ensures that in the JPATest `workspace.domain.WorkspaceRepositoryTest` is disabled because Spring Boot does not consider configuration clases automatically when `@DataJpaTest` is used but if the application is started then `@Asnyc` is enabled because Spring Boot finds the new configuration via the component scan.

 ---
 Discussed in: https://stackoverflow.com/questions/63829138/spring-context-initialisation-hangs-when-executing-a-test-annotated-with-spring